-Freshman Schedule
+Senior Schedule

-English 11 4th year English:
+4th year English:

-Algebra 2 or Pre-Calc or Statistics 4th year Math:
+4th year Math:

-3rd year Science: Elective
+Elective

-Government/Economics Elective
+Elective

-Elective Elective
+Elective

-Elective Elective
+Elective

-VIP VIP
+VIP

 Other requirements for graduation are listed on page three and must be completed by the end of 12th grade.

 Educational Development Plan (EDP)

 Blissfield High School uses Xello as a tool to help students identify career goals, list the interests and skills needed to meet those goals, and document the experiences, education and accomplishments.
 Xello is a web-based application available to the students anywhere they can use the internet.